-48 Years Young, First Figure Competition, Took Overall!
+48 Years Young, American Gladiator (Lace), First-Figure Competition, Took Overall!

 Karen Sessions – Figure Coach – Hey there, Natalie.
 Congrats on your very first figure competition and your big win.
 And how cool, a former American Gladiator, Lace. *bows in honor*.
 What competitions have competed in and how did you place in them?